 Depending on the severity of your injury, whiplash symptoms can vary in their intensity and pain level.
 If you or a loved one experience any of these common symptoms of whiplash following an auto accident, seek medical attention immediately.

 The symptoms of whiplash include:

 In some cases, patients experience more severe symptoms as a result of a whiplash injury to the neck which includes:

 That being said, not everyone experiences the same symptoms.
 The problem with whiplash type injuries are that these types of injuries are not easy to tell just based on your symptoms.
 You need a medical evaluation right away by a physician to help diagnose what is going on with your spine.

 At Florida Physical Medicine, we offer same day or next day appointments, a patient-first mentality, and exceptional care by experienced doctors.
 Let our professionals diagnose, treat, and rehabilitate your auto accident injuries to help you recover quickly and completely.

 When left untreated, whiplash and neck strain injuries can result in chronic pain and immobility.
-Schedule an appointment with one of our medical professionals as soon as possible after your auto accident, and let us help determine the right treatment plan for you.
+Schedule an appointment with a medical professional as soon as possible after your auto accident to determine the right treatment plan for you.

 For more serious cases, your medical provider may consider additional treatments such as therapy, epidural steroid injections, or radiofrequency ablation.
 If you are prescribed physical therapy to treat your whiplash, your physical therapist will develop a personalized exercise plan to improve your strength and range of motion gradually.
 Epidural steroid injections and radiofrequency ablation are performed once the patient has completed a course of conservative care, but is still experiencing symptoms despite therapy and other means of treatment.